 A desire for full visibility into how ad spend performs in the context of a customer journey aligns with a growing recognition that personalization is what turns the gears of a dynamic, omnichannel customer journey.
 The non-linear customer journey spans addressable and non-addressable environments, but the ability to be consistent across all and close the loop gives brands the competitive advantage they seek with personalized interactions.

 Consider the Harris Poll sponsored by Redpoint, where 63 percent of consumers said that personalization is a standard service they expect – and 43 percent said that they expect a brand to know them as the same customer across all online and offline touchpoints.
 This expectation clearly impacts digital ad placement, with brands expected to know how a consumer might respond to the type, frequency, and placement of a certain ad – not just where they clicked, but its influence on their buying journey.

-The imperative for personalization creates a need in the digital advertising ecosystem to move beyond traditional metrics and measure advertising effectiveness holistically in the context of customer experiences, not just on a campaign-by-campaign basis.
+The imperative for personalization creates a need in the CDP advertising ecosystem to move beyond traditional metrics and measure advertising effectiveness holistically in the context of customer experiences, not just on a campaign-by-campaign basis.